-- To meet the standards set by the local and state Board of Education. - To provide essential guidance to school principals for receipt, control and expenditure of school generated funds. - To assist school principals and bookkeepers in maintaining accurate records of all financial activities. - To assure uniformity of accounting records for comparison between schools. - To provide written standards against which school accounting records will be reviewed and audited.
+- To meet the standards set by the local and state Board of Education. - To provide essential procedures to school principals for receipt, control and expenditure of school generated funds. - To establish a standard for school principals and bookkeepers in maintaining accurate records of all financial activities. - To assure uniformity of accounting records for comparison between schools. - To provide written standards against which school accounting records will be reviewed and audited.